 This course serves as a bridge between Spanish 3 and Spanish 20.
-Through the intensive study of a variety of media (e.g. documentaries, TV programs, podcasts, films), grammar, vocabulary, and speech acts as presented in the course packet, students will actively practice listening and speaking, and hone their writing skills with the goal of reaching an Intermediate High Level on the ACTFL scale.
+Through the intensive study of a variety of media (e.g., documentaries, TV programs, podcasts, films), grammar, vocabulary, and speech acts as presented in the course packet, students will actively practice listening and speaking, and hone their writing skills with the goal of reaching an Intermediate High Level on the ACTFL scale.
 Topics and materials may vary each term.
+Completion of this course on campus constitutes fulfillment of the language requirement for students with demonstrated competence in Spanish.
 Prerequisite: Spanish 3; score of 690 or better on the SAT II test; AP Lang 4 or 5, or AP Lit 4; Placement Test score over 600; or permission of the instructor.
 It serves as a prerequisite for the LSA+ program or for Spanish 20.